tapdata/tapdata-docs/docs/prerequisites/cloud-databases/mongodb-atlas.md

 <Content />

 MongoDB Atlas is a multi-cloud application data platform provided by MongoDB.
-Tapdata Cloud supports building data pipelines with MongoDB Atlas as the source or target database.
+TapData Cloud supports building data pipelines with MongoDB Atlas as the source or target database.

-This article describes how to add MongoDB Atlas to Tapdata Cloud.
+This article describes how to add MongoDB Atlas to TapData Cloud.

 ## Supported Versions